Workshops

 About

-The Center for Belonging and Social Change offers educational programming that equips students with the necessary skills, awareness, and knowledge to navigate diverse workplaces effectively and to champion equitable, positive social change.
-Hosted by our Student Education and Empowerment (SEE) team, these foundational workshops are designed to provide a broad understanding of key concepts and skills.
+The Center for Belonging and Social Change offers educational programming that equips students with the necessary skills, awareness and knowledge to champion positive social change.
+These foundational workshops are designed to provide a broad understanding of key concepts and skills.
 In contrast, our in-depth workshops delve deeper into specific topics, allowing participants to develop a more comprehensive understanding and application of the material.

 Please see below for details about each tier of workshops and brief overviews of our workshops.